massimopiazza/personal-website/squareospace/projects/mobile-sw/canvas-keyboard.md

 <div class="multicol-md-text">
 <img src="img/canvas_icon.svg" alt="Canvas Icon" style="width: 160px; display: block; margin-top: 0rem; margin-bottom: 1rem;">
 <p style="margin: 0; padding: 0; text-align: justify;">
-<a href="https://web.archive.org/web/20220101122114/http://canvaskeyboard.com/">Canvas Keyboard</a> was an iOS app designed to eliminate repetitive typing by allowing users to quickly recall frequently-used texts and actions through intuitive gestures.
+<a href="https://web.archive.org/web/20220101122114/http://canvaskeyboard.com/">Canvas Keyboard</a> was an iOS app designed to eliminate repetitive typing by allowing users to quickly recall frequently used texts and actions through intuitive gestures.
 Released in <strong>2015</strong>, Canvas introduced an integrated <strong>typing</strong> and <strong>gesture-recognition</strong> experience, streamlining tedious tasks.<br><br>
 During my time as co-founder/CTO of WatchApp Inc., I developed the entire source code of the app and part of its UX/UI.<br><br>
-Canvas Keyboard was also featured by Apple on the App Store home page of 157 countries as one of the 20 world's best apps developed by under-20s.<br><br><br>
+Canvas Keyboard was also featured by Apple on the App Store homepage of 157 countries as one of the world's 20 best apps developed by under-20s.<br><br><br>
 </p></div>

 <div class="multicol-md-figure">